We are off for another adventure! As travel to some countries is getting more difficult...we took this opportunity to return to the East.

 Today is a wet day so our itinerary changed a bit.
 We went to the Nanmen traditional market that first opened in 1895.

 Chiang Kai-Shek Memorial Hall.
-Chiang Kai Shek was the ruler in China who was overthrown by Mao.
-He left China and established the ROC/Taiwan in 1911.
+Chiang Kai Shek was the ruler in Mainland China who was overthrown by Mao.
+He had established the ROC/Taiwan in 1911.
+When he was overthrown in 1949, he went to Taiwan ROC.
 He died at the age of 89 and his son had the memorial hall created in his honor.
+Taiwan was ruled by the Japanese from 1895 to 1945.

 The changing of the guard occurs every 1 hour